Computer User Agreement

 Use of University systems

-Your use of any University owned facilities (e.g. PC Lab computer, ResNet, office PC) and of any University system (e.g. email) must be within the Rules of the University, as well as within the Janet (Joint Academic Network) Acceptable Use Policy and within UK law.
+Your use of any University owned facilities (e.g. PC Lab computer, ResNet, office PC) and of any University system (e.g. email) must be within the Computer User Agreement, as well as within the Janet (Joint Academic Network) Acceptable Use Policy and within UK law.

 - Never copy or share any material, data or programs that do not belong to you (e.g. copyrighted films, music files, or software licensed to the University).